-NCR Silver: Thought leadership campaign spotlights NCR Silver executive
+NCR Small Business: Thought leadership campaign spotlights NCR Silver executive

 There’s no shortage of small business technology experts doling out advice to aspiring entrepreneurs.
 NCR Silver, the small business division of point-of-sale giant NCR, recognized that its president, Chris Poelma, had a unique background and expertise that would set him apart from the crowd.
 The challenge: how to make his voice heard above the noise generated by numerous other POS vendors and startups?